yorelog/docker-image-pusher/README.md

 - 💬 [Discussions](https://github.com/yorelog/docker-image-pusher/discussions)
 - 📧 Email: yorelog@gmail.com

 ## 🏆 Acknowledgments

 - Docker Registry HTTP API V2 specification
-- Rust community for excellent crates
+- Rust async ecosystem for enabling high-performance networking
 - All contributors and users providing feedback
+- Enterprise users who provided requirements for the v0.2.0 architecture

 ---

 **⚠️ Security Notice**: Always use secure authentication methods in production.
 Consider using environment variables, credential files, or secure vaults instead of command-line arguments for sensitive information.

-**📈 Performance Tip**: For optimal performance, test different concurrency settings with your specific network and registry setup.
+**🚀 v0.2.0 Architecture Tip**: The new unified pipeline architecture provides better error handling and performance.
+Monitor the verbose output to understand upload progress and optimize settings for your environment.